jwbuurlage/Bulk/docs/pages/tour.md

 ---------

 Coarrays are a convenient way to store, and manipulate distributed data.
-We provide a co-array that is modeled after [Coarray Fortran](https://en.wikipedia.org/wiki/Coarray_Fortran).
+We provide a coarray that is modeled after [Coarray Fortran](https://en.wikipedia.org/wiki/Coarray_Fortran).
 Arrays are initialized and used as follows: